Tierion/now-boltwall/README.md

 $ now-boltwall deploy --help
 Usage: now-boltwall deploy|d [options] [name]

-Deploy an instance using now-cli.
+Deploy an instance using vercel.
 Pass custom name if not using directory name.

 Options:
   -s --secrets        Use now secrets for configs